Logiqx/gps-details/docs/articles/9-garmin/README.md

 The non-pro versions of epix (Gen 2) do not support multi-band GNSS, so the Instinct 3 AMOLED may be a better choice.

-There are three different sizes of the epix Pro (Gen 2); 42 / 47 / 51 mm.
-These are the specifications for the epix Pro (Gen 2) - 47 mm.
+There are three sizes of the epix Pro (Gen 2); 42 / 47 / 51 mm.
+These are the specifications for 47 mm.

 **Price**